jmaczan/gdansk-ai/README.md

     - APIs - Auth0 Management API - Authorized and all permissions should be granted in dropdown to the right
   - Regular Web Application
     - Client secret here
-    - Allowed Callback URLs: http://localhost:8080, http://localhost:8080/callback, http://localhost:8080/api/auth/callback or replace localhost:8080 with your domain and make sure you use correct protocol http/https
+    - Allowed Callback URLs: 6 URLs in total in format: url, url/callback, url/api/auth/callback - one url is web api url and another one is for web url (example: http://localhost:8080, http://localhost:8080/callback, http://localhost:8080/api/auth/callback, http://localhost:3000, http://localhost:3000/callback, http://localhost:3000/api/auth/callback; replace localhost and port with with your domain and make sure you use correct protocol http/https)
-    - Allowed Logout URLs: http://localhost:8080 or your domain
+    - Allowed Logout URLs: URL of web api and web app - http://localhost:3000 and http://localhost:8080 or your domain
-    - Allowed Web Origins: http://localhost:8080, your API and AI API domain or your domain
+    - Allowed Web Origins: URL of web api and web app - http://localhost:8080, your API and AI API domain or your domain
     - Allow Cross-Origin Authentication: Allowed Cors should be web url, your Web API and AI API domain
     - Rotation ON
     - Credentials - Authentication Methods - Client Secret (Post)